-The experiences provided by the local educational agency;

-- The quality of local supervision; - Outcomes for the intern; - The suitability of the setting for future internships; and - The completeness of the intern's preparation for the internship.
+- The experiences provided by the local educational agency; - The quality of local supervision; - Outcomes for the intern; - The suitability of the setting for future internships; and - The completeness of the intern's preparation for the internship.

 Ohio Intern Conference Requirement.
-The school district (or Educational Service Center) will recognize that the internship is a protected professional preparation experience and, therefore, will support the attainment of the competencies through the following experiences offered outside of the district: Attendance at the Fall/Spring conferences of the Ohio School Psychologists Association, attendance at the annual Ohio Intern Conference, attendance at in-service trainings, attendance at university seminars, visitations to community agencies and related service settings, and other activities deemed necessary to fulfill all competency requirements.
-If circumstances warrant special consideration, the university-based supervisor coordinator will consult with the field-based supervisor and school district officials, as appropriate, before deciding how such circumstances may be accommodated.
-Reimbursement for travel may be available as a matter of school district policy, and school districts are encouraged to make funds available to interns for this purpose.
-Ordinarily, the internship funds disbursed to districts by the Ohio Department of Education can be used for this purpose.
+The school district (or Educational Service Center) will recognize that the internship is a protected professional preparation experience and, therefore, will support the attainment of the competencies through the following experiences offered outside of the district/Educational Service Center: Attendance at the Fall/Spring conferences of OSPA, attendance at the annual Ohio Intern Conference, attendance at in-service trainings, attendance at university seminars, visitations to community agencies and related service settings, and other activities deemed necessary to fulfill all competency requirements.
+If circumstances warrant special consideration, the university-based supervisor coordinator will consult with the field-based supervisor and school district/Educational Service Center officials, as appropriate, before deciding how such circumstances may be accommodated.